sanskrit/raw_etexts_english/blogs/manasataramgini/2012-01-12_reading-the-downward-turn-of-the-yuga-chakra.md

 +++
-title = "Reading the downward turn of thexa0yuga-chakra"
+title = "Reading the downward turn of the yuga-chakra"

 +++
 A conversation, tinged with sorrow and pleasure at the same time,